How It Works

 In the role of the customer, businesses entering into Power Purchase Agreement arrange for space for the mounting of solar panels.
 Their PPA provider takes on full financial responsibility for the solar system, including its installation, maintenance, and retains ownership of it.
 The customer buys electricity generated by this system from the provider, at agreed rates for an agreed term.

-What is a the difference between a PPA and other options?
+What’s the difference between a PPA and other options?

 Under a Power Purchase Agreement you are not making repayments to pay the system off, you are simply buying power from the system rather than from the grid, enabling it to sit completely off your balance sheet.